ezboyx/ezboyx/README.md

 - 👀 I’m interested in Internet and Technology
 - 🌱 I’m currently learning Everthing about technology
 - 💞️ I’m looking to collaborate on Anything i can
-- 📫 How to reach me agp.arsip@gmail.com
+- 📫 How to reach me dev@aphost.cloud

 <!---
 ezboyx/ezboyx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.